 FIN 400 Investments

-This course examines the construction and management of investment portfolios to meet the needs of personal and institutional investors.
-Students investigate the selection of securities to balance income, risk, and capital growth.
+Construction and management of investment portfolios to meet the needs of personal and institutional investors; and selection of securities to balance income, risk, and capital growth.

 MGT 311 Human Resource Management